- University >

 greeting

-prof Dr. Matthias Willems, President Technische Hochschule Mittelhessen - prof Dr. -Ing.
-Sven Keller, Department of Economics, THM
+Prof. Dr. Matthias Willems, President Technische Hochschule Mittelhessen - Prof. Dr.-Ing.
+Sven Keller, Department of Economy, THM

-- prof Dr. Harald Platen, Department of Life Science Engineering, THM
+- Prof. Dr. Harald Platen, Department Life Science Engineering, THM

 - discussion

-The focus of the lecture series is studying on the Gießen campus – yesterday, today and tomorrow.
-It takes place as part of the 50th anniversary of the Gießen Friedberg University of Applied Sciences / Technische Hochschule Mittelhessen .
-President Prof. Dr. Matthias Willems will open the event and, together with three long-standing professors, will take up and discuss different facets of studying on the Gießen campus.
+The lecture series focuses on studying at the Giessen campus – yesterday, today, and tomorrow.
+It is being held as part of the 50th anniversary celebrations of the Giessen Friedberg University of Applied Sciences / Technische Hochschule Mittelhessen .
+President Prof. Dr. Matthias Willems will open the event and, together with three long-serving professors, will address and discuss various facets of studying at the Giessen campus.

-The professors Sven Keller, Jens Minnert and Harald Platen, as representatives of different departments and disciplines, will look back from their own perspective and experience and go into studying today.
-The focus should be on looking into the future: How will studying at the THM develop after three digital semesters?
-Which future topics, which content will shape studying in Gießen in the next few years?
+Professors Sven Keller, Jens Minnert, and Harald Platen, representing various Department and disciplines, will look back from their own perspectives and experiences and discuss studying today.
+The focus will be on looking ahead: How will studying at THM evolve after three digital semesters?
+Which future topics and content will shape studying in Giessen in the coming years?

 AI in the diagnostics of the cardiologist (May 26, 2021)